Secondary Education in Mathematics

 - To improve understanding of some of the mathematical concepts which are important in secondary school mathematics.

-- To improve understanding of the nature of mathematics: what is important, how it is practiced, how mathematical validity is determined.
+- To improve understanding of the nature of mathematics: what is important, how it is practiced, and how mathematical validity is determined.

 - To improve understanding of the historical development of selected topics from secondary school mathematics.